Effective from: 06/04/2021

 Changes to the Event

 We reserve the right to (a) change the format, date, timing and/or content of an Event; or (b) cancel an Event, in each case at any time and will provide you with notice of the same as soon as is reasonably practicable.
-Where we change the format, date, timing or content of an Event your ticket for that Event will be valid for the Event as altered.
+Where we change the format, date, timing or content of an Event your pass for that Event will be valid for the Event as altered.
 You will not be entitled to a refund.

 Individuals who can be defined as “Consumers” within the meaning set out in the Consumer Rights Act 2015 are not permitted to attend our Events.
 Liability exclusion